mibblemerps/RimLink/README.md

 ### 🔬 Research Missions
 Send your researcher off to another player to do some research away from home.
 You will both get the research points and your colonist will research faster.

+It's mutually beneficial if you trust them to take good care of your colonist.

 ### ⛱ Holiday
 Everyone needs a holiday.
 Let your colonists see the sights of other player's colonies for a mood buff (hopefully).